strawfordthomas/strawfordthomas.github.io/README.md

 # strawfordthomas.github.io

-A simple portfolio website based on the [minimal](https://pages-themes.github.io/minimal/) theme.
+A straightforward portfolio website based on the [minimal](https://pages-themes.github.io/minimal/) theme.
 The left hand side panel is used as a menu to navigate between separate scrolling pages.

 ## Editing pages